jmwislez/fli3d/HARDWARE.md

 The board is connected over I2C, as an auxiliary board of the MPU6050.

-The user manual of the chip is here: https://github.com/jmwislez/fli3d/blob/master/Hardware/BMP280%20pressure%20sensor/BST-BMP280-DS001-11.pdf
+The user manual of the chip is here: https://github.com/jmwislez/fli3d/blob/master/Hardware/Electronics/BMP280%20pressure%20sensor/BST-BMP280-DS001-11.pdf

 ## WL102-341 433MHz radio transmitter and antenna

-Not knowing the stability of the WiFi connection in flight, I decided to add a 433 MHz transmitter on board, for transmission of basic telemetry.
-Moreover, this can serve as a beacon for Doppler measurements, which can later be correlated to the determined flight path.
+Not knowing the stability of the WiFi connection in flight, I decided to add a 433 MHz transmitter on board, for transmission of a summary of the telemetry.
+Moreover, this could serve as a beacon for Doppler measurements, which could later be correlated to the determined flight path.
+This is not done yet.

 This is the only board in the stack that needs to be powered at 3.3V instead of 5V.
-This power is provided by the ESP32-CAM board, for ease of wiring.
+This power is provided by the ESP32 minikit board.

 The signal feeding the transmitter is digital output IO26 of the ESP32 minikit board, and this OOK (on/off keying) signal is then transmitted as is by switching the transmitter on and off.

-The antenna for the 433 MHz is screwed on top of the rocket.
+The antenna for the 433 MHz is screwed on top of the rocket, and also holds the fairing in place.

 ## Battery and 134N3P battery charger

-The on-board battery is a 240 mAh 3.7V Li-ION battery.
-This should provide an autonomy of roughly 20 minutes for a fully active system.
+The on-board battery is a 300 mAh 3.7V Li-ION battery.
+This provides an autonomy of roughly 20 minutes for a fully active system.

 The battery is not directly driving the Fli3d electronics, but connected to a 134N3P battery charger.
 This is basically a circuit as used in power banks.
 It converts the battery output to a steady 5V, it allow charging the battery, and while connected for charging, 5V is neatly provided.
 Hence, it allows for tethered operations, and just before launch the power tether can be detached, and Fli3d is seamlessly on autonomous power with a fully charged battery.

 Mechanically, the type A USB connector on the board needs to be unsoldered.
-Also, the voltage of the battery will be monitored by an ADC input the ESP32 minikit board.
-This should allow to give live view on the battery charging status.

 ## Wiring

 There is not much physical space available for wire routing or connection.
-Originally, I intended to use directly soldered wire connections, and to unsolder the headers where the boards came with headers pre-mounted.
-The latter was not easy given my limited soldering skills and equipment, so I decided to keep th e headers and use a combination of header sockets and direct soldering.
+Originally, I intended to use directly soldered wire connections for reliability, and to unsolder the headers where the boards came with headers pre-mounted.
+The latter was not easy given my limited soldering skills and equipment, so I decided to keep the headers and use a combination of header sockets and direct soldering.

+Friction connectors without latching do not perform well under mechanical stress, and the assembly is fragile and hard to repair.
+Hence, the haressing is something that could definitely be improved.

+Two rows of 8-pin female 2.54mm sockets are used for VCC and GND distribution.

 An overview of the wiring connections is given below.